willhowes/meet-in-the-middle-backend-api/README.md

     }
 }
 ```
-And will return a JSON like this:
+And will return a JSON of created user from database:

 ```
 {